Nufeen/react-shadow-dom-example/readme.md

 ## What is happenning here:

 1. We need to create shadow root.
-So we create an util (`see utils/shadow.js`) that makes it, returns link to shodow root for modern browsers and a link to node itself for Microsoft browsers (https://caniuse.com/#feat=shadowdomv1):
+So we create an util (`see utils/shadow.js`) that makes it, returns link to shadow root for modern browsers and a link to node itself for Microsoft browsers (https://caniuse.com/#feat=shadowdomv1):

 ```js
 if (node.shadowRoot == null && node.attachShadow != null) {